 Wulin Institute uses a ranked system with testing procedures to aid in our Kung Fu program’s instruction.
 Our ranking hierarchy includes eight sashes, and class instruction is split across two levels.
 Students are tested according to knowledge and competency of the following:

-Our Kung Fu classes are currently taught by Shifu Sean Martial, Shifu Mac Colestock, Samuel Hokanson, and Mark Johnson.
+Our Kung Fu classes are currently taught by Shifu Sean Martial, Shifu Mac Colestock, and Samuel Hokanson.